csc-training/hip/README.md

 Perf: 220 iterations took 3.385e-03 seconds @ 72.0481 GB/s.
 ```

-The HIP version provides similar result with the CUDA version with small overhead.
+The HIP version provides similar results to the CUDA version with a small overhead.

 ### Exercise: KMeans